CMMC Updates (August 21st)

 Version 0.4 of the model is set to be released to the public in mid-September on the CMMC site.
-As is common with special publications and standards, public comment will be sought and incorporated into future revisions.
+As is common with special publications and standards, public comment will be sought and incorporated into future revisions and CMMC updates.
 Version 1 is on schedule for release in January 2020.

 Desk Books –

 The CMMC team intends to develop a series of “Desk Books” to give concrete expectations for each CMMC Level.
 These desk books will come in two